cfoust/cy/docs/src/why-not-tmux.md

 {{story png placeholder}}

-`cy` does not (yet) have windows and panes like `tmux` does.
-It displays one terminal session at a time, and by default that session is centered on your screen with a fixed number of columns.
-This lets you concentrate on one "pane" at a time.

-To some, this may seem like a surprising decision.
-The predominant abstraction for terminal multiplexers for at least a couple of decades has been the familiar pattern of vertical and horizontal splits.

-Yet I found that I have spent more time fighting with this (or writing [plugins to remove it](https://github.com/cfoust/tmux-oakthree)) than benefiting from it.
-Rarely do I feel like I need to see more than one pane at a time.

-This is practical because `cy` makes it easy to switch between panes.
-It emphasizes using [fuzzy finding](/user-input/fuzzy-finding.md) (with previews!) so you can quickly find what you're looking for.
+Most of the time, however, you can keep things simple. `cy` makes it easy to switch between panes using [fuzzy finding](/user-input/fuzzy-finding.md) (with previews!).
 It also contains a minimal, [filesystem-like abstraction](/groups-and-panes.md) for grouping panes together.

-As of writing, `cy` also lacks `tmux`'s status line.
-Because there is no notion of windows, there is nothing akin to the tab-like behavior that `tmux` encourages (and thus little immediate need to display it.)
+As of writing, `cy` also lacks `tmux`'s status line, but that should change sooner or later.

-Neither of these are principled omissions.
-My intent with `cy` is to, sooner or later, address these use cases in a flexible way.

 ## Configuration